BetterMontreal/BetterMontreal.github.io/_activities/samergo/2016-04-18-workshop-digital-prototyping.md

 This is a team-based workshop, a great way to prepare for your next hackathon and take your team/project to the next level!

-*[Get paid to be active](http://goo.gl/7D26a0): team up to produce a result and gain your deposit back.*
+*[Get paid back to be active](http://goo.gl/7D26a0): team up to produce a result and gain your deposit back.*